 Current practice acknowledges that a reduction in venous stasis of the lower limb reduces DVT incidence in acute stroke patients1.
 It is also recognised that DVT is a blood clot that most commonly forms in the deep veins of the calf2.

 A study performed by Labropoulos et al demonstrates that isolated calf DVT was detected in 282 limbs of 251 patients examined.
 The peroneal veins were most frequently involved with 115 limbs affected (41%).
 Posterior tibial and gastrocnemius vein involvement accounted for 37% and 29% respectively2.

-Through a prospective audit of clinical practice, Firstkind partnered with a major NHS Trust to assess use of the geko™ device for VTE prophylaxis in the acute stroke pathway.
+Through a prospective clinical audit of 1000 patients, Firstkind partnered with a major NHS trust to assess use of the geko™ device for VTE prophylaxis in the acute stroke pathway.

 The geko™ device is cost saving

-NICE guidance (MTG19) recommends use of the geko™ device when other prophylactic methods can be used and estimates a cost saving of £197 per patient when the device is used for a period of 6 days6.
+NICE guidance (MTG19) recommends use of the geko™ device when other prophylactic methods cannot be used and estimates a cost saving of £237 per patient when the device is used for a period of 9 days6.

 *The CLOTS-3 paper provided the evidence underlying the NICE guideline recommendation for IPC as first line VTE prophylaxis.